Entity–relationship model: Introduction

 An ER model usually results from systematic analysis to define and describe the data created and needed by processes in a business area.
 Typically, it represents records of entities and events monitored and directed by business processes, rather than the processes themselves.
 It is usually drawn in a graphical form as boxes (entities) that are connected by lines (relationships) which express the associations and dependencies between entities.
 It can also be expressed in a verbal form, for example: one building may be divided into zero or more apartments, but one apartment can only be located in one building.

 Entities may be defined not only by relationships, but also by additional properties (attributes), which include identifiers called "primary keys".
 Diagrams created to represent attributes as well as entities and relationships may be called entity-attribute-relationship diagrams, rather than entity–relationship models.

 An ER model is typically implemented as a database.
-In a simple relational database implementation, each row of a table represents one instance of an entity type, and each field in a table represents an attribute type.
+In a simple relational database implementation, each row of a table represents one instance of an entity type, and each column in a table represents an attribute type.
 In a relational database a relationship between entities is implemented by storing the primary key of one entity as a pointer or "foreign key" in the table of another entity.

 There is a tradition for ER/data models to be built at two or three levels of abstraction.
 The conceptual-logical-physical hierarchy below is used in other kinds of specification, and is different from the three schema approach to software engineering.